Who is eligible for a Visiting Scholar Appointment?

 Are Visiting Scholars Compensated?

 Visiting scholars may not be compensated for conducting research.
 However, individual research units or departments may provide a living allowance of up to $20,000 per year to scholars to offset the cost of living in the greater San Francisco Bay Area.
-Departments may also request approval to reimburse a visiting scholar's UC Berkeley business-related travel costs, and incidental research expenses, as long as they are aligned with UC Berkeley policy.
+Departments may also request approval to reimburse a visiting scholar's UC Berkeley business-related travel costs, and incidental research expenses, as long as they are aligned with the UCOP APM-430 policy.

 How does one obtain a Visiting Scholar Appointment?